richcoder123/cric-pp1/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

+It is a personal project created to showcase few important angular concepts - generic components, services, lazy loading, filtering, ng-template, ng-container, routing etc.
+I have written raw code and styles and haven't used any third party apps.
+The app also showcases responsive design.
+Card, detail card, chip, using chips as filters and clickable navigation items are the major features w.r.t. design.
+Since, it's just for demo purpose, the code quality and UX design is pretty average - I write better code on enterprise apps.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.